Jorgenpa/Socket-Programming-Flow-control-and-loss-recovery/README.md

 **make all** - does the same as make without any parameter

+**make client** - compiles just the client program

+**make server** - compiles just the server program

+**make clitest** - runs tests on the client program

+**make sertest** - runs tests on the server program

+**make clivalgrind** - Valgrind is a programming tool for memory debugging, memory leak detection, and profiling.

+**make servalgrind** - Valgrind is a programming tool for memory debugging, memory leak detection, and profiling

 **make clean** - deletes the executables and any temporary files (eg. *.o)